photo/frontend/documentation/schemas/User.markdown

-Schema for an User object
+Schema for a User object
 =======================